 - For long-haired dogs, groom your dog daily for tangle-free hair.

 - Even dogs with non-shedding coats, such as poodles, need some grooming to prevent matting and tangles.

 - When you’re grooming your dog, consider adding extra elements into their hygiene routine to help with their general health.
-Don’t forget about your dog’s teeth: getting your pet used to regular tooth brushing can make all the different in their dental health.
+Don’t forget about your dog’s teeth: getting your pet used to regular tooth brushing can make all the difference in their dental health.